Motivational Speakers Are Always Looking At The Funny Side of Life

 My son starts shaking in excitement at the mere sight of that giant plastic tire in the sky and we pull into one of those quaint small-town operations where not only can you get your tires rotated while Hank sings his sorrows from the dusty old radio, you can find out whose kid is sure to be crowned homecoming queen, hear where old man Jenkins turned up this week on his wayward scooter, and even buy some bait if you feel so inclined.
 All to the sounds of various auto shop tools that form the symphony my son so loves.
 I’m convinced that when his Sunday school teacher sings about heaven, this is what he sees.

-Motivational Speakers Find The Funny In Everyday Life by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Funny Motivational Speakers Find Humor In Everyday Life by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.